NHMDenmark/DaSSCo-Integration/Documentation/Data_field_descriptions/metadata_created_by.md

 **Description:**
 Metadata could be created via a DaSSCo refinery pipeline, a scripted event (still a pipeline?) or via Specify

+**Value**
+The name of the Pipeline that created the metadata.
+This will be picked from the "pipeline_name", sent under metadata creation.
+Fx PIPEHERB0001

 **Why do we have this field:**
 Because it tells us something important